mariscallzn/kesi-android/datasource/markdown/config-changes-compose.md

 By understanding and correctly applying `remember`, `rememberSaveable`, and `ViewModel`, you can build robust, professional Android applications that gracefully handle configuration changes, leading to a much smoother user experience.

 So, go ahead, rotate that device with confidence!
 Compose has your back.

-**What are your go-to strategies for handling configuration changes in Compose?
-Share your tips and experiences in the comments below!**